shraddha510/os-p3/devlog.md

 - Research Python's struct module for handling binary data
 - Look up examples of B-tree implementations for reference
 - Plan out the class structure in more detail

+## December 7, 2024 10 AM- Initial Project Setup and Requirements Analysis

+### Thoughts Since Last Session
+After reviewing the previous analysis, I've had more thoughts about the implementation:

+- The 3-node memory limit will require careful planning for tree traversal
+- Need to ensure proper byte ordering for file compatibility
+- Should implement a block cache system to track which nodes are in memory

+### Changes/Development Since Last Session

+- Reviewed project requirements in detail
+- Better understanding of the memory constraints and their implications
+- Identified that Python would be good choice for implementation due to:

+- Built-in struct module for binary data handling
+- Easy file I/O with byte operations
+- Simple implementation of big-endian conversions with .to_bytes()

+### Plan for Today's Session

+Create basic program structure:

+class BlockManager:
+    # Handle reading/writing blocks
+    # Manage 3-node memory limit
+    pass

+class BTreeNode:
+    # Node operations
+    # Key/value storage
+    # Child pointer management
+    pass

+class IndexFile:
+    # File operations
+    # Header management
+    pass

+def main():
+    # Command loop
+    # User interface
+    pass

+Begin implementing core functionality:

+- Set up the command loop structure
+- Implement basic file operations (create/open)
+- Create functions for reading/writing blocks

+Begin implementing core functionality:

+- Set up the command loop structure
+- Implement basic file operations (create/open)
+- Create functions for reading/writing blocks

+### Questions to Resolve

+Block Management:

+- How to handle block allocation efficiently?
+- Best way to track free/used blocks?
+- Strategy for node splitting when full?

+Error Handling:

+- How to handle file corruption?
+- What to do if magic number check fails?
+- How to recover from failed operations?